Evading Dragons Part Two, Raised by Dogs

 Go to the Coast

 Going north into what was rapidly becoming winter was foolish and going south was not an option.
 One of the many information brokers Helena met spoke of the coast and how there were villages there.
 If they could make it to the coast, then they could set up camp and wait out the weather.
 It was left unsaid that they all still planned to go north together to this mythical city.
 Val, Ester, and Helena could find themselves a place in any village with little effort.
 The same was near true for Lars.
 His age made him a good laborer.
 Most villages would see Hester as an alpha and not let him in without something to trade.
 He had a knife and the spear he made himself.
 He also had the strange metallic thing.
 It was once a weapon that spits fire or something, but now it was a metal club with a wooden head.
 Hester’s great-grandfather called it a revolver.

 We can’t stay here

 About midday they found what was once a small village.
 A palisade that was built to keep the dogs out but had no defense against an aggressive dragon.
 Whatever happened here happened a while ago.
-The walls were intact but the buildings inside were leveled.
+The walls were intact, but the buildings inside were leveled.
 Smashed and burned.
 On the other side of the wall was the rotting corpse of a smaller dragon.
 Not even the hungriest of dogs would eat from a dragon.
-If the meat wasn’t poisoned from the blood, then the smell would linger and attract other dragons.
-Hester figured they had killed this dragon and the scent attracted a larger dragon.
+If the meat weren’t poisoned from the blood, then the smell would linger and attract other dragons.
+Hester figured they had killed this dragon and the scent drew a larger dragon.
 Ester said, “we can’t stay here.”
-As they searched the camp for supplies Lars saw movement to the west.
+As they searched the camp for supplies, Lars saw movement to the west.
 Something or someone was coming fast.

 Buying and Selling